romanowski/blog/neo4j.md

 The Scala-Neo4j space does not give too much room when picking up the best library, even if some parts of Neo4j are written in Scala.
 Using native Java connectivity feels like too much boilerplate.
 FaKod library was an interesting option with its own DSL but also forcing to learn "another version of Cypher" which could lead to a game "how I could possibly write such Cypher statement in my Cypher-like narrowed DSL", so well-known when using some SQL/ORM-like libraries.
 The suitable choice seemed to be AnormCypher, allowing to execute any kind of Cypher queries, but also requiring careful quoting and parsing of returned data.
 It is worth to mention constant awareness of Scala-Java conversions in collection types, as they can be sometimes quite tedious to spot when "leaking" to other parts of code with quite surprising error messages.

-AnormCypher actually has one processing drawback that led to problems with heap - all data read by REST client is transformed in-memory before being handed out to an application.
+AnormCypher actually has one processing drawback that led to problems with heap - all data read by REST client is transformed in-memory to more table-like structures before being handed out to an application.
+That was very problematic when one node can have several relations, that way several "rows" were created for every single data point (think Cartesian join in SQL).
 For some queries, even when the whole database was around 15MB in size, the query response data could grow 10-fold with another 10-fold to process it.
-I hope to find some time to help fixing it, as it was quite annoying to see JVM breaking with 3-4 GBs memory pool, while processing so little in terms of data size.
+That led to annoying JVM crashes with 3-4 GBs memory pool, while processing so little in terms of data size.

-But processing such data is a game with many goals - there is not so much business value in perfectly valid and complex queries if the execution and processing time is way below expectations.
-Actually the solution for heap but also for speed problems was to go with hybrid data model by adding caching layer - some data is taken from Neo4j but some additional operations are optimised/filled up by using data from cache.
+Another problem was with latency of some queries.
+We have got perfectly valid complex queries, however their execution time was below client expectations.
+Both of these problems we solved going with hybrid data model -- adding cache layer for simple point-to-point connections - that way more complex "root" data is taken from Neo4j while additional information is quickly filled up from cache.

 ## Room for further improvements

-There are many places in data model and design that can be improved further, especially when it comes to gathering how the data will be used and where and how quickly it will be growing.
-Perhaps not all changes should have been kept - from time perspective, we are more sensitive about current than historical data, so old changes could have been partially flattened in time-periods with the other erased to keep our storage fit.
+There are many places in data model and design that can be improved further.
+Graph databases are quite different think, but share similar problems and challanges.

+* How the data will be used and where and how quickly it will be growing?
+* Do we care about all changes?
+From time perspective, we are more sensitive about current than historical data, so old changes could be partially flattened/"squashed" by time-periods to keep our storage fit.

 ## Overall experience with Neo4j

-Neo4j is a tool that is quick and easy to start with but complex in its analytical possibilities.
+Neo4j is a tool that is easy to start with but complex in its analytical possibilities.
 It can drastically simplify business logic when dealing with more connected data, giving quick tools to "see" and "touch" it.
-It opens up new area to explore existing data, "a higher kind of abstraction", giving  a feeling similar to when someone compares flat files versus full SQL database with SQL queries - or when we put files modified by a team of people into VCS so we can easily manage and see all changes.
-It is simple to write Cypher queries to prototype and develop new reports, try some new analytical things, get fresh insights.
-There is a hidden complexity that can sporadically appear --  Neo4j approach to graph structure, graph indexing, queries with optional matches or differences between REST or write-your-own server extension.
-There are also some "grey" places like Neo4j simple backup that actually creates files that cannot be directly consumed by Neo4j import tool.
+It opens up new area to explore existing data, "a higher kind of abstraction", giving  a feeling similar to when someone compares operating on flat files versus full SQL database.

+It is simple to write Cypher queries to prototype and develop new reports, try some new analytical things and get fresh insights.
+There is a hidden complexity that can sporadically appear --  Neo4j approach to express graph structure and traversing, graph indexing, queries with optional matches or differences between using REST or write-your-own server extension.
+There were also some "grey" places like Neo4j simple backup that actually creates files that cannot be directly consumed by Neo4j import tool.
 On the other hand - by easier manipulation, navigation and visualisation, Neo4j adds new value to existing data.

+Neo4j is already used by several smaller and bigger companies.
+Recently it was also used as a tool for investigative journalism around "Panama Leaks".

-Perhaps it can simplify your project-of-connected-data too?
+Perhaps it can help with your project-of-connected-data too?